Celebrating Pear Month: A Journey from Our Orchard to Your Table

 When pears are sold, the order of payment matters:

-The retailer gets paid
+The retailer gets paid first.

-The packing house is paid
+The packing house is paid next.

-The grower gets paid last
+The grower gets paid last.

 For the 2025 pear crop, our final payment will likely arrive in October 2026—a full year after harvest.
-While payments come in throughout the year, there’s very little certainty about what those payments will look like until they actually arrive.
+While payments come in throughout the year, there’s little certainty about what those payments will look like until they actually arrive.

 I’m a numbers person.
 I’ve built spreadsheets upon spreadsheets, analyzing historic trends and predicting income based on years of data.
 My husband and I regularly adjust those projections based on: